-The 2016-17 academic year marks my 14th year of teaching.
-After 12 years with Roseville Community Schools, I am now employed by Ann Arbor Public Schools.
-My current teaching assignment is at Pathways to Success academic campus; teaching Algebra 2, Probability & Statistics, Geometry, and co-teaching Algebra 1.
+The 2017-18 academic year marks my 16th year of teaching.
+This is my fourth year working in Ann Arbor Public Schools.
+My current teaching assignment is at Pathways to Success Academic Campus; teaching Algebra 2 and Geometry.
 Over the course of my career, I've been honored as a "teacher of the year" by three different organizations.
 My goal is to enjoy what I am doing each and every day in the classroom--I love interacting with all my students.
 I'm driven by a friendly, logical, organized, entertaining, and common-sense approach to my instruction.
 I also push myself to implement new technology and best practices each school year.

 Growing up near Eleven Mile and Gratiot, I completed my entire K-12 education in Roseville, Michigan.
 In fact, my formal education began at Kaiser Elementary School.
 As a small child, I possessed a thirst for knowledge and information that blossomed thanks to the guidance, effort, and encouragement of my parents and teachers.
 After completing Sixth Grade at Kaiser Elementary, I moved up to Roseville Junior High School (now known as Roseville Middle School).
 During my days at RJHS, the seed to become a teacher had been planted.
 By the Eighth Grade, I knew that I was well suited to help others succeed in their educational endeavors.
 My parents were also determined that I would be the first one in the family to attend a University and earn a four-year degree.
 By the time I arrived at Roseville High School, I was bound and determined to excel academically while taking part in several extra-curricular activities.
 When all was said and done, I graduated from Roseville High School third in my class with a cumulative grade point average of 4.04, based on a 4.0 scale.